davepeck/cats-and-dogs-grid/README.md

 If I were to remove something that's currently in the box, it'd probably be SCSS.
 (I like it, though.
 I considered adding [Tailwind](https://tailwindcss.com) but decided that was definitely too much for a true bare bones boilerplate.)

-If I were to add something that's not currently in the box, it'd probably be jest.
+If I were to add something that's not currently in the box, it'd probably be [jest](https://jestjs.io).
 (I hear testing is a thing, even for simple projects.)

-If there's something in the box that I'm currently ambivilaent about, it's all the linting/formatting tools, choices, and enforcement.
+If there's something in the box that I'm currently ambivalent about, it's all the linting/formatting tools, choices, and enforcement.

 So... if something 🐱 feels missing to you, please submit a PR that adds it.
 And if something 🐶 feels extraneous to you, please submit a PR that removes it.
 Thanks!